qzydustin/qzydustin.github.io/_posts/2022-07-28-tutorial-for-shadowsocks-proxy-setup.md

 ---
 layout: post
-title: Shadowsocks Proxy Setup Tutorial
+title: Tutorial for Shadowsocks Proxy Setup
 date: 2022-07-28 14:45:05 -0700
-category: Technology-Tutorial
+category: Technology
 ---

 Last time, I introduced Trojan-gfw. this time, we use another proxy tool, Shadowsocks-libev.
 It bypasses ISPs' network censorship by encrypting all traffic.
-However, Shadowsocks-libev is not a good tool to bypass Chinaese network censorship.
+However, Shadowsocks-libev is not a good tool to bypass Chinese network censorship.
 This will result in the server‘s IP being blocked in mainland China.

 - Install Shadowsocks